TG-Coder101/Third-Year-Web-Application-Pen-Test-/README.md

 # Third-Year-Web-Application-Pen-Test

-Third Year white paper report for a white box-web application penetration test.
+White paper report for a white box-web application penetration test.

 Grade: A